Mcphylus12/mcphylus12.github.io/src/pages/CV.md

 #### Senior Software Engineer | Nov 2021 – May 2023
 Led the design and development of the Glasswall Halo product(Winner of the Security Innovation of the Year at the 2024 UK IT Industry Award).
 I delivered features as an IC while also acting as a Technical Lead for cloud related products.

-- Designed and built a higher performance low memory footprint C# service using C interop to run internal DLL functionality at scale
+- Designed and built a higher performance low memory footprint C# service using C interop to run internal DLL functionality at scale.
 - Built an internal testing framework extending XUnit allowing QA to define required tests and monitor the result of automated runs within Azure Devops.
-This improved QA confidence of automation and sped up feedback of any automated test failures
+This improved QA confidence of automation and sped up feedback of any automated test failures.
-- Led a fortnightly technical refinement with the engineering team as an open place to suggest solutions to upcoming work and align on decided outcomes
+- Led a fortnightly technical refinement with the engineering team as an open place to suggest solutions to upcoming work and align on decided outcomes.
-- Worked with product owners early in the work creation process to assess technical feasibility and de-risk complex issues
+- Worked with product owners early in the work creation process to assess technical feasibility and de-risk complex issues.

 ### Juniper Education, Remote | Aug 2021 – Nov 2021
 #### Senior Software Engineer
 At Juniper I was part of the platform team as the company aimed to acquire and consolidate multiple education tools into a single unified product suite.

-- Designed a Core GraphQL API to be used by integrating products as part of moving common data to a single source
+- Designed a Core GraphQL API to be used by integrating products as part of moving common data to a single source.
-- Created custom JS scripts to migrate users from multiple separate products to a single Auth0 tenant for login
+- Created custom JS scripts to migrate users from multiple separate products to a single Auth0 tenant for login.

 ### IJYI, Ipswich, UK | Aug 2019 – Aug 2021
 #### Full Stack Software Engineer
 As an engineer in a small cross functional team I built bespoke software for clients handling the entire SDLC from requirements gathering to production deployment.

-- Led the design of a multi tenant white label assessment engine that supported conditional questions using a points system to dynamically update the assessment based on answers to prior questions
+- Led the design of a multi tenant white label assessment engine that supported conditional questions using a points system to dynamically update the assessment based on answers to prior questions.
 - Created performant real time reporting dashboards for a combination of SCORM courses and bespoke assessments.
-This involved studying SQL query plans to optimise load times where we did not control the entire schema
+This involved studying SQL query plans to optimise load times where we did not control the entire schema.

 ### Derivco, Ipswich & Barcelona | Jun 2017 – Jul 2019
 #### Software Engineer
-Working in the client department I delivered features for the sportsbook product and later relocated to help the company scale into a new country
+Working in the client department I delivered features for the sportsbook product and later relocated to help the company scale into a new country.

+- Developed features on a custom C# to Javascript transpiler requiring a working knowledge of compiler architecture and the .NET build process.
-- Built a chrome extension during personal development time to allow inspection of state and inter-component messaging for the proprietary SPA framework used by the department
+- Built a chrome extension during personal development time to allow inspection of state and inter-component messaging for the proprietary SPA framework used by the department.
 - Moved to spain for 8 months to seed a new office and team in Barcelona.
-I participated in technical interviews for candidates and was the primary technical mentor for new joiners into the team
+I participated in technical interviews for candidates and was the primary technical mentor for new joiners into the team.

 ## Technical Skills